LIPS-scheme/lips/REFERENCE.md

 ## exp
 ```
-#<undefined>
+(exp n)

+Function that calculates e raised to the power of n.
 ```

 ## expt
 ```
 (** a b)

-Function calculate number a to to the power of b.
+Function that calculates number a to to the power of b.
 ```

 ## f32vector
 ```
 (f32vector v1 v2 ...)

-Create 32-bit IEEE floating point number vector from give arguments.
+Create 32-bit IEEE-754 floating point number vector (C float) from give arguments.
 ```

 ## f32vector->list